ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 where '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-### STEP 2.
-"Extracts only the measurements on the mean and standard deviation for each measurement."

-Mean and standard deviation measurments there extracted using `subset()` and `grepl()` functions.

-1. `meanFreq` measurements, such as `fBodyAcc-meanFreq()-X` and `fBodyGyro-meanFreq()-Y`, defined in the original study `features_info.txt` file as "weighted average of the frequency components to obtain a mean frequency" were not extracted because, in my understanding, these are different from mean variables.
-1. `angle` measurements, such as `angle(tBodyAccMean,gravity)` and `angle(X,gravityMean)`,  defined in the original study `features_info.txt` file as "angle between to vectors" were not extracted because, in my understanding, these are different from mean variables.

-66 features were extracted, out of a total of 561.

 ### STEP 3.
 "Uses descriptive activity names to name the activities in the data set"